 Many college students also take Adderall to get a “high” or feel more outgoing and confident in social situations.
 They may mix it with other drugs, like alcohol.
 Doing so can be extremely dangerous and increase the risk of overdose or other medical issues.

-In addition to these physical risks, Adderall abuse can have serious legal consequences.
-Because it is a prescription drug, it is classified as a controlled substance and possession of it without a valid prescription can lead to arrest or prosecution.
+In addition to the potential physical risks, it's important to be aware of the legal implications of Adderall abuse.
+As a prescription drug, it is classified as a controlled substance, and possession without a valid prescription can lead to arrest or prosecution.
+It is vital to consider the legal consequences alongside the health risks when making decisions about Adderall usage.

 The best way to prevent Adderall abuse in college students is to make sure they understand the risks involved.
 They need to be informed about the potential dangers of mixing Adderall with other drugs or alcohol and the legal implications of using it without a valid prescription.